Question 37·Easy·Text Structure and Purpose

 Consider what the writer wants from the friend

-Does the email ask the friend to do something right now, like visit immediately, or is it mainly sharing news and opinions about the move?
+Does the email ask the friend to do something right now, like visit soon, or is it mainly sharing news and opinions about the move?

 Step-by-step Explanation